phaustin/quantecon-example/book/docs/python_advanced_features.md

         x = x * x
 ```

-Let\'s see how it works
+Let's see how it works

 ```{code-cell} ipython3
 g